 If you like snow, then you’ll love the Tetons in the winter.
 The park is really quiet during winter, however there is tons of skiing going on in and around Jackson Hole.
 The prices elevate again during this time of year so be prepared for that.

 When you’re looking for an airport to fly into, you have a few options!
 If the Jackson Hole airport is not an option, consider either Idaho Falls, ID (less than 2 hours away) or Salt Lake City, UT (4.5 hours).
 As far as places to stay, the options are almost limit-less.
 When visiting the park, most people stay in Jackson Hole.
 Whether you want a true outdoor adventure, like staying in GTNP at a campsite or lodge, or want something more luxurious, we’ve got it all.
 There are some gorgeous Airbnb options in Jackson Hole as well as the option to stay somewhere outdoors in the park, such as Jenny Lake Campground or Colter Bay Campground.
 I can give more recs if needed!

 During your stay in Jackson Hole or GTNP, there is so much to do!

-Every wedding is unique, which means that every elopement photography package is unique.
+Every wedding is unique, which means that I customize each proposal to fit your needs.
 Pricing depends on the amount of coverage you’re looking for and other factors that we’ll discuss when you inquire.
 A few things you’ll receive when you hire me as your adventure elopement photographer:

 To inquire about pricing, fill out this form!
 I’m so stoked to adventure with you and your love in GTNP and again, congrats!!!!!